clstoulouse/motu/README.md

 ### <a name="ClientAPI_Debug">Debug</a>
 Display all requests status managed by Motu server in the last [cleanRequestInterval](#BScleanRequestInterval] minutes.
 Tables are sorted by time ascending.
+4 status are defined:

+* __DONE__: Request has been processed successfully.
+Result file can be downloaded.
+* __ERROR__: Request has not been processed successfully.
+No result file is available.
+* __PENDING__: Request has been received by the server.
+Server computes its size and runs some checks, it can take a while.
+* __INPROGRESS__: Request has been delegated to the queue server which is currently processing it.

 __URL__: http://localhost:8080/motu-web/Motu?action=debug

 __Parameters__: